-With a beach blanket bingo vibe from years past, Newport Dunes Resort provides the perfect home away from home for guest to have fun in the southern California sun.
+With a beach blanket bingo vibe from years past, Newport Dunes Resort provides the perfect home away from home for guests to have fun in the southern California sun.

-During the summer, you can purchase a half or full day pass to Newport Dunes Waterpark and have a blast in the safe and wave free Newport Bay.
+You can purchase a half or full-day pass to Newport Dunes Waterpark during the summer and have a blast in the safe and wave-free Newport Bay.

-The main attraction of the Newport Dunes Resort is, of course, the bay, and its access to numerous water activities.
+The Newport Dunes Resort’s main attraction is, of course, the bay and its access to numerous water activities.
 Whether you’re a kid or an adult, you are sure to find something to occupy your time.

-For the younger ones and the teenagers, Moe B’s Watersports Park is a hit, with an air filled rock wall, trampoline, and numerous slides that rocket you into the waveless swimming lagoon.
-Where else can you ascend to the top of a 20-foot structure, and then soar like a bird before making a splash into the water below?
+Moe B’s Watersports Park is a hit for the younger ones and the teenagers, with an air-filled rock wall, trampoline, and numerous slides that rocket you into the waveless swimming lagoon.
+Where else can you ascend to the top of a 20-foot structure and then soar like a bird before making a splash into the water below?

 If that’s not a challenge enough for you, you can try your hand at sailing your own sabot or catamaran, a task much harder than it looks, or participate in the always entertaining and amusing, build your own cardboard boat race.

-If you have a bigger boat, the Dunes does have a boat launch and offers daily, weekly, and monthly slip rates at their Marina.
+If you have a bigger boat, the Dunes do have a boat launch and offer daily, weekly, and monthly slip rates at their Marina.

 A great way to view the Bay from the water is via an Upper Newport Bay Kayak Tour, offered daily at 10 AM.
 Rent a kayak from the Newport Aquatic Center at North Star Beach and head out onto the glassy bay.
 Watch for birds, leaping mullet fish, sea lions, and the occasional dolphin.
 Reservations are required.